IELTS Speaking Test

 |Two-way discussion||4-5 mins||Answer further questions related to the topic of Part 2.
 These questions give you an opportunity to express your opinions about more abstract issues and ideas.|

-My final scores were: R9 L8.5 S8 W8.5 (overall 8.5) which I could not have achieved without the guidance from the iPass team.
-The speaking sessions helped me focus specifically on my shortcomings such as speaking at the right pace, proper enunciation and avoiding too much repetition.
-This helped me raise my speaking bands from 7.0 to 8.0.
+My final scores were R9 L8.5 S8 W8.5 (overall 8.5) which I could not have achieved without the guidance of the iPass team.
+The skype sessions on their speaking course helped me focus specifically on my shortcomings such as speaking at the right pace, proper enunciation and avoiding too much repetition.
+This helped me raise my band from 7.0 to 8.0.

 Frequently Asked Questions

 Is the IELTS Speaking test taken on the same day as the other papers?

 Not always.
 The Listening, Reading and Writing components of the test are always completed immediately after each other.
 Depending on the test centre, the Speaking test may be taken up to 7 days either before or after the test date.

 What do I need to bring into the Speaking examination room?